The Return of the Deferred Builder

 That distinction matters.

-The interesting shift is not that quality software suddenly became effortless.
-It didn’t.
-The interesting shift is that many of the friction points surrounding small projects became materially smaller:
+The useful shift is not that quality software suddenly became effortless.
+It is that many of the friction points around small projects became smaller: setup, boilerplate, glue code, framework archaeology, wiring things together, and getting from idea to first working prototype.

-That disproportionately benefits experienced people with broad context but limited uninterrupted time.
+That disproportionately benefits people with broad context, decent taste, and limited uninterrupted time.

 Shipping Again is built around that idea.